23 Best Things to Do in Rome, Italy (+Map of Top Sights)

 Where to Stay for Sightseeing in Rome

-PRO TIP: In order to make the most of your visit to Rome, we recommend staying in the heart of the city.
+To make the most of your visit to Rome, we recommend staying in the heart of the historic city center.

 Our favorite area to stay for sightseeing in Rome is close to the Pantheon – Piazza Navona.
 It’s so conveniently located that you’ll be able to visit most of the main sights of Rome on foot.
 Plus, there are lots of good restaurants here too.

-Here are some hotel recommendations in the heart of the historic city center of Rome, for all budgets:
+Here are some hotel recommendations for all budgets:

-• €€€€ 9HotelCesari – a nice, recently renovated 4* hotel with the most beautiful rooftop bar/ restaurant.
+• Mid-budget: 9HotelCesari – a nice hotel with the most beautiful rooftop bar/ restaurant.
 This is where we stayed on one of the recent trips.
-Would go back, even if just for their terrace where we had so many amazing breakfasts and cocktails.

-• €€ Navona Theatre Hotel – 3* hotel with a very good price/ quality/ location ratio.
-One of the bestsellers.
+• Lower budget: Navona Theatre Hotel – a 3* hotel offering a very good price/ quality/ location ratio.

 LEARN MORE: Where to Stay in Rome: the BEST Area for Sightseeing